zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/insert-before.md

 ### Example

-The following example creates an HTML node and insert before first child.
+The following example creates an HTML node and inserts it before the first child.

 ```csharp